 In November 2013, we adopted the Leju Plan, which allows us to offer a variety of share-based incentive awards to employees, officers, directors and individual consultants who render services to us.
 The plan permits the grant of three types of awards: options, restricted shares and restricted share units.
-The maximum number of shares that may be issued pursuant to all awards under the plan shall be 10,434,783 ordinary shares, or 8% of our total outstanding shares on an as-converted and fully diluted basis as of the effective date of the plan.
+The maximum number of shares that may be issued pursuant to all awards under the plan shall initially be 10,434,783 ordinary shares, or 8% of our total outstanding shares on an asconverted and fully diluted basis as of the effective date of the plan, and will be increased automatically by 5% of the then total outstanding shares on an asconverted fully diluted basis on each of the third, sixth and ninth anniversaries of the effective date of the plan.

 On December 1, 2013, we granted options to certain of our employees and certain of E-House's employees for the purchase of 7,192,000 ordinary shares at an exercise price of \$4.60 per share, pursuant to our share incentive plan.
 The options expire ten years from the date of grant.
 The options vest ratably at each grant date anniversary over a period of three years.
 The grant-date fair value of the options granted was \$2.21 per share.
-On December 16, 2013, we replaced 600,000 options granted to one of our senior management and one E-House employee with the same number of restricted shares, with all other substantive terms remaining unchanged.
+On December 16, 2013, we replaced 600,000 options granted to two of our directors with the same number of restricted shares, with all other substantive terms remaining unchanged.
 On January 21, 2014, we replaced 60,000 options granted to one E-House employee with the same number of restricted shares, with all other substantive terms remaining unchanged.
 There is no incremental compensation cost from the replacement.